cristian1604/EmbeddedMips/README.md

 ### Example

-The firmware is commented on `firmware/` directory.
+The firmware is provided and commented on `firmware/` directory.
+[Click to view][firmware] Also, a `.bit` file is provided to load in the FPGA (Digilent Basys 2) to test this solution quickly.

 The proposed example reads two numbers, one operand and another two numbers across the console of the PC.
 The system solves on the FPGA the requested operation and send the result across the UART interface to the console back.